Modern English Country Style Interior - Design: Key Elements and Inspiration

 -

 Absolutely.
-Choose sturdy, washable fabrics, avoid sharp corners, and use slipcovers on sofas and chairs.
-Rugs with patterns can help hide little spills or paw prints while adding warmth.
+Opt for sturdy, washable fabrics and avoid sharp corners.
+Use slipcovers on sofas and chairs for easy maintenance.
+Rugs with patterns are also great for hiding little spills or paw prints.

 -

-Swap out bold accents for softer colored textiles.
-Replace some hardware with aged brass or ceramic knobs.
-Add a vintage lamp, a few wildflowers in a jug, and layer in a checked throw for instant charm.
+Simply swap out the bold, colorful accents for some softer colored textiles.
+Switch out some of the hardware with aged brass or ceramic knobs.
+Add a vintage lamp and some wildflowers in a jug, then layer in a checked throw for instant charm.